Autism and Women

 A study by the Centre for Disease Control in the USA found that Autism was four times as common in men than women, and it is interesting to see that this is presented as a fact showing how Autism occurs rather than how frequently it is diagnosed in men and women.

-The National Autistic Society in the UK summarises research as showing the ratio of Autistic men to Autistic women of anywhere between 2:1 and 16:1 with 3:1 the most likely situation.
+The National Autistic Society in the UK summarises research as showing the ratio of Autistic men to Autistic women of anywhere between 2:1 and 16:1 with 3:1 as the most likely situation.

 The diagnosis gender gap is closing, but there is still much more to do.